 I make my pledge to you right here and now that if you do what I say in this blog you will make $$$ in the Forex markets.
 You can find me on my Discord channel to discuss any and all material related to this topic.
 We would certainly like to have you join our trader community.

 1) Remove your stop.

 I understand this ruffle's a few feathers with some of you but hear me out.

 Just try it.

 Now that we are over that we are ready to tackle the only issue you will concern yourself with...Risk Management.
-Learn to manage your risk (account size) and you are on your way to real alpha returns.
+Learn to manage your risk (account size) and you are on your way to positive annual returns.